-At June 30, 2022, Kraken had \$9.6 million remaining in grant funding to be offset against research and development activities of which cash of \$6.6 million has been received for projects to be completed during 2022.
-This excludes the remaining \$0.6 million of funding to be received under the OceanVision[TM] project.
+At September 30, 2022, Kraken had \$8.8 million remaining in grant funding to be offset against research and development activities of which cash of \$7.4 million has been received.
+This excludes the remaining \$0.5 million of funding to be received under the OceanVisionTM project.